fobesseo1/faceblock-privacy-policy/README.md

-# faceblock-privacy-policy
-Privacy Policy for FaceBlock YouTube Extension

 # Privacy Policy for FaceBlock for YouTube

-Last Updated: [2024-12-12]
+Last Updated: 2024-12-12

-## Data Collection and Usage
-Our extension collects and processes the following types of data:

-1. **Personal Settings Data**
-   - Names for content filtering
-   - User preferences
-   - Display settings changes

-2. **Authentication Information**
-   - User authentication status
-   - Security preferences
-   - PIN settings (if implemented in future updates)

-3. **Web Activity Data**
-   - User interaction with extension interface
-   - Web page filtering preferences
-   - Page display settings
+## Overview
+FaceBlock for YouTube is designed with user privacy as a top priority.
+This extension operates entirely locally within your browser and does not collect, store, or transmit any personal data.

-## Data Storage and Protection
+## Data Storage and Processing
-- All data is stored locally on your device using Chrome's storage API
+- All filter preferences and settings are stored locally using Chrome's storage API
-- No data is transmitted to external servers
+- No data is ever transmitted to external servers
-- All processing occurs within your browser
+- All content filtering occurs entirely within your browser
+- No user tracking or analytics are implemented

-## Purpose of Data Collection
+## Data Types
-- Personal Settings: To maintain your filtering preferences
-- Authentication: To ensure proper extension functionality
-- Web Activity: To provide effective content filtering
+The extension only stores:
+- Your filter keywords
+- Display settings (blur intensity, etc.)
+- Page preference settings (which pages to apply filters on)

+All of this data:
+- Is stored only on your device
+- Can be viewed through the extension popup
+- Is completely removed when you uninstall the extension

-## User Rights
+## User Control
-You have the right to:
+You have complete control over your data:
-- View your stored data
+- View your settings anytime through the extension popup
+- Modify or delete filters at will
-- Delete your data by removing the extension
+- Remove all data by uninstalling the extension
-- Control your filtering preferences

-## Future Updates
+## Updates
-If we need to collect additional types of data in the future:
+If future updates require any changes to data handling:
-- This policy will be updated
+- This privacy policy will be updated
 - Users will be notified
-- Explicit consent will be required
-- Opt-out options will be provided
+- Any new features will be optional

 ## Contact
-For questions about this privacy policy, contact: [hjdh59@gmail.com]
+For questions about this privacy policy, contact: hjdh59@gmail.com